Virtual Accounting

 No Access to Input Tax Credit

-The most limiting feature of the Composition Scheme is, perhaps, the prohibition of Input Tax Credit (ITC).
-In other words, the GST you paid on the business purchases be it raw materials, equipment, or services is not refundable.
+The most limiting feature of the Composition Scheme is the prohibition of Input Tax Credit (ITC).
+In other words, the GST you paid on business purchases (raw materials, equipment, or services) is not refundable.

 Restricted to Local Sales Only

-One of the most significant restrictions is that composition dealers are limited to making intra state sales only, i.e., sales within the same state.
-They are not allowed to sell goods or provide services in another state by crossing the state boundaries, nor can they export.
+One of the most significant restrictions is that composition dealers are limited to making intra-state sales only.
+They are not allowed to sell goods or provide services across state boundaries, nor can they export.

 No Tax Invoice or GST Collection

-You are not permitted to issue a tax invoice or collect GST from the customers if you are operating under this scheme.
-What you have to do instead is to provide a Bill of Supply indicating clearly “Composition Taxable Person not eligible to collect tax on supplies”.
+You are not permitted to issue a tax invoice or collect GST from customers if you are operating under this scheme.
+What you have to do instead is provide a Bill of Supply indicating clearly "Composition Taxable Person – not eligible to collect tax on supplies".

-While this may seem easy, it actually has its implications.
-The reason being that you are not allowed to collect GST and therefore, you have to bear this cost out of your own pocket.
+While this may seem easy, it has its implications.
+Since you are not allowed to collect GST, you have to bear this cost out of your own pocket.
 Regardless of the fact that the rate is low, it still has a negative effect on your margins.
-For trading businesses that are in price sensitive markets, this can pose a challenge in competing with normal taxpayers who are allowed to take credit of their Input tax through ITC.

 Limited Room for Growth

 If you are running a business that is growing rapidly, this changeover might be quite inconvenient.
-It is possible that you will need to revise your invoice format, upgrade your accounting package, and notify your customers about the new tax changes.
-In many cases, the switch is as tough as starting anew for entrepreneurs.
+You may need to revise your invoice format, upgrade your accounting package, and notify your customers about the new tax changes.
+In many cases, the switch feels as tough as starting fresh.

 Lower Credibility in B2B Markets